NYU-Processor-Design/nyu-amba/docs/transfers.md

   rising edge

-- After that, the subordinate will start to drive the response which is sampled by the master on the third rising edge of the clock
+- After that, the subordinate will start to drive the response which is sampled by the manager on the third rising edge of the clock

 ## Burst Transfers
 - Burst transfers happen when you move data repeatedly using the same state as